-H3.3 Corrective Actions per 2 CFR Part 200
+G3.2 Corrective Actions per 2 CFR Part 200

 If routine monitoring indicates that performance or financial management is unsatisfactory, noncompliant, or delinquent, the NASA GO, in consultation with the TO, must notify the recipient and seek to resolve the issue.
-If the recipient is unable to resolve the issue, NASA may impose additional terms and conditions on the award recipient per 2 CFR §200.208, Specific conditions.
-If those additional conditions are not sufficient, then the GO may take one or more of the following corrective actions per 2 CFR §200.339, Remedies for noncompliance:
+If the recipient is unable to resolve the issue, NASA may impose additional terms and conditions on the award recipient per 2 CFR § 200.208, Specific conditions.
+If those additional conditions are not sufficient, then the GO may take one or more of the following corrective actions per 2 CFR § 200.339, Remedies for noncompliance:

-- Temporarily withhold cash payments pending correction of the deficiency, - Disallow all or part of the cost of the activity or action not in compliance, - Wholly or partly suspend or terminate the award, - Initiate suspension and debarment proceedings as authorized under 2 CFR Part 200 and agency regulations, - Withhold further Federal awards for the project or program, or - Take other remedies that may be legally available.
+- Temporarily withhold cash payments pending correction of the deficiency, - Disallow all or part of the cost of the activity or action not in compliance, - Wholly or partly suspend or terminate the award, - Refer recipients for consideration of suspension or debarment proceedings as authorized under 2 CFR part 200 and Agency regulations, - Withhold further Federal awards for the project or program, or - Take other remedies that may be legally available.

-H3.4 Award Termination per 2 CFR Part 200
+G3.3 Award Termination per 2 CFR Part 200

-In accordance with section 7.12, Award Termination, the GO may also terminate an award per 2 CFR §200.340, Termination, if the recipient fails to comply with the terms and conditions of a Federal award or if an award no longer effectuates the program goals or NASA priorities.
-GOs and TOs shall consult with OGC if NASA is terminating based on the award no longer effectuating program goals or NASA priorities.
+In accordance with section 7.12, Award Termination, the GO may also terminate an award per 2 CFR § 200.340, Termination, if the recipient fails to comply with the terms and conditions of a Federal award or if an award no longer effectuates the program goals or NASA priorities.
+GOs and TOs must consult with OGC if NASA is terminating based on the award no longer effectuating program goals or NASA priorities.

-H3.4.1 Unilateral Closeout
+G3.3.1 Unilateral Closeout